guettli/subx/README.md

 [subprocess](https://docs.python.org/3/library/subprocess.html).

 Gracefull handling of timeouts.
-You get a meaningful error message, even if a timeout happens: You see all stdin and stdout which was emitted until the timeout occured.
+You get a meaningful error message, even if timeout happens: You see stdin and stdout which were emitted until the timeout occurred.

 Passing in a string as stdin of a subprocess is easy.
 Just use the kwarg `data`.